Wild Game Recovery

 Factors That Increase Success

-• Open terrain like pastures, hillsides, or sparse woods
+Terrain - open terrain like pastures, hillsides, or sparse woods make it easier to see to the ground

 Factors That Decrease Success